Reflection positivity and invertible topological phases: Unitarity and Wick rotation

 \section{Unitarity and Wick rotation}

 We recall in~\S\ref{subsec:2.1} how positivity of energy leads to Wick rotation in quantum mechanics, and describe reflection positivity in that context.
-The usual context for reflection positivity is recollected in~\S\ref{subsec:2.2}, with attention paid to nontrivial internal symmetry groups.
-In~\S\ref{subsec:2.3} we encode the reflection structure in a novel way via a coextension of the vector symmetry group to a $\zt$-graded group, constructed from a hyperplane reflection.
-The off-component acts antilinearly on the Hilbert space of states.
+The usual quantum mechanical context for reflection positivity is recollected in~\S\ref{subsec:2.2}, with attention paid to nontrivial internal symmetry groups.
+These preliminaries are motivation for~\S\ref{subsec:2.3}, where we encode the reflection structure in a novel way via a coextension of the Wick-rotated vector symmetry group to a $\zt$-graded group, constructed from a hyperplane reflection.
+(We give a topological account of the construction in Appendix~\ref{sec:16}.)
+The new components act antilinearly on the Hilbert space of states.
+It is this formulation that we use in the rest of the paper.